How To Create A CDA: Real Estate Tips You Need To Know

 While downloading and filling out a commission disbursement authorization PDF might sound like a good idea, this process presents some issues:

-Whether you offer a flat fee or a percentage split, a commission cap, tiered thresholds, or lead-source incentives—each has an impact on the commissions received.
+Whether you offer a flat fee or a percentage split, a commission cap, tiered thresholds, or lead-source incentives, each impacts the commissions received.

-The specific commission plan details determine how each final commission is calculated, what net payables will appear on your commission disbursement authorizations, and, ultimately, what lands in your bank account.
+The specific commission plan details determine how each final commission is calculated, what net payables will appear on your CDAs, and, ultimately, what lands in your bank account.

-It can be challenging to calculate commission splits to add to your CDA form on your own.
+Calculating commission splits to add to your CDA form on your own can be challenging.

-This is why it’s helpful to use commission management software that will calculate this for you in just a few clicks.
+This is why it’s helpful to use commission management software to calculate this for you in just a few clicks.

 It’s cumbersome